-Make sure you bring these with you, your Global Journeys tour consultant will ensure you have the latest copy before you depart, however every trip on our website has a set of trip notes, accessible on each itinerary page, that gives you in-depth information about all aspects of your trip.
+Make sure you bring these with you, your Travel Advisor will ensure you have the latest copy before you depart, however every trip on our website has a set of trip notes, accessible on each itinerary page, that gives you in-depth information about all aspects of your trip.

 Travel insurance is compulsory for all Intrepid travellers and should be taken out at the time of booking.
 You must provide proof of your travel insurance on the first day of your trip; you will not be able to join the trip without it.